Our History

 Our driver picked us up promptly at nine, after we had finished a sumptuous breakfast.
 In our air-conditioned car, he showed us the oldest synagogue in this part of the world, unique Chinese fishing nets, a vibrant merchants’ quarter.
 He was a perfect gentleman and wanted to do nothing to spoil our visit to his city.
 He talked proudly of Kochi’s past and present; he said nothing about the poverty that was all about us, the crippled, the maimed we saw, so many children begging on the streets, shacks made of scraps of metal and plastic.
 It was two o’clock, we still had time in his service; what would we like to see or do, he courteously requested?
 Where my reply came from I will never fully know.
 “I’m Catholic,” I blurted out: What is my church doing to alleviate this grinding poverty, to help these poor people?”
 He was a professional driver and guide.
 I don’t know if he had been asked the question before, but he hesitated before answering.
 “I could tell you.
 But, if you don’t mind, sir, I’ll show you…

 We drove down Mohandas Gandhi Road, turned off at Binny Road, a narrow lane in a poor neighborhood that had once been a swamp.
-He stopped at the metal gates of Prathyasha Bhavan, (Home of Hope), an orphanage.
+He stopped at the metal gates of Prathyasha Bhavan, (Home of Hope), a home.
 The gates swung open and a group of girls came running toward us, laughing, waving their hands in welcome.
 They were well dressed, clean, and apparently happy.
-We were offered a tour of the orphanage by one of the Salesian sisters, a member of the religious order of women who had founded the home thirty years before.
+We were offered a tour of the home by one of the Salesian sisters, a member of the religious order of women who had founded the home thirty years before.
 It was soon apparent my first impression was wrong.
 This was a very poor place.
 The children were sleeping on the concrete floor of a school assembly hall, simply because there was no other room for them.
 The sisters were a bit shy, but finally admitted that at times they had difficulty feeding the ever-growing number of children, 75 of them that day.
-The orphanage was living on the threshold of mere survival.
+The home was living on the threshold of mere survival.
 And yet, we were asked for nothing and offered tea and cookies in the nun’s small refectory.

 We came outside into the hot sun and I was reaching into my pocket to offer a donation.
 There, on the dusty playground, a tiny girl stood in the shadow of one of the nuns, Sister Sophy Joseph.
 The little girl, named Reena, was wearing sunglasses.
 None of the other girls was wearing sunglasses and I asked why this child was wearing them.
 Sister Sophy took off the sunglasses.
 One of Reena’s eyes was perfect, dark, bright.
 The other eye was terribly scarred and dull.
 Sister Sophy told us why.